andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 of mass in a 1 bedroom downtown Oslo apartment.

 <h4 class="article-subheader">Syttende Mai</h4>
-Every year the entire nation of Norway shuts down two days after the Ides of May for a massive celebration.
+Every year the entire nation of Norway shuts down in the shadow of the Ides of May for a massive celebration.
 It goes by many names, *Syttende Mai* (17th of May), *Nasjonaldagen* (National Day), *Grunnlosdagen* (Constitution Day), or when you're talking to a Yank, "Norway Day".